-One of the requirements for the Bachelor of Arts in Applied Criminology Degree is completion of CRIM 3345 (Criminology Practicum).
-Practicums provide students with opportunities to gain valuable experience in the criminal justice field.
-This course is offered once annually, and spans the Winter and Summer semesters.
+One of the requirements for the Bachelor of Arts in Applied Criminology Degree is completion of CRIM 3345 (Criminology Practicum).\ Practicums provide students with opportunities to gain valuable experience in the criminal justice field.
+In order to fulfill the experiential component of CRIM 3345, students may complete an assigned practicum placement, or draw from related experience (e.g., a Co-op position).

+CRIM 3345 is offered once annually, and spans the Winter and Summer semesters.

-The next offering of CRIM 3345 will span the Winter and Summer 2024 semesters with registration in the Winter, 2023 semester.
+The next offering of CRIM 3345 will span the Winter and Summer 2025 semesters with registration in the Winter, 2025 semester.
 Please note that in order to be eligible for enrollment in CRIM 3345, students must meet the following requirements:

-- Completion of CRIM 2140 (Interviewing and Professional Skills) - Admission into the Bachelor of Arts in Applied Criminology program - Approval from the Practicum Coordinator by August 31st, 2023
+- Completion of CRIM 2140 (Interviewing and Professional Skills) - Admission into the Bachelor of Arts in Applied Criminology program - Approval from the Practicum Coordinator by August 31st, 2024

-If you are eligible and interested in registering for CRIM 3345 for the Winter 2024 semester, you are encouraged to contact the Practicum Coordinator.
+If you are eligible and interested in registering for CRIM 3345 for the Winter 2025 semester, you are encouraged to contact the Practicum Coordinator, Dr. Andrew Reid andrew.reid@douglascollege.ca

 Note: CRIM 3345 has restricted enrollment that must be completed in person with the Practicum Coordinator.
 Only those students who meet all requirements will be eligible to enroll.
 Preference will be given to students who are closest to completing their BAACRIM degree requirements.
-The deadline to receive approval from the Practicum Coordinator is August 31st, 2023.
+The deadline to receive approval from the Practicum Coordinator is August 31st, 2024.